mattrglobal/oidc-client-bound-assertions-spec/spec.md

 .# Abstract

 OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
-It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.
+It enables relying parties to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.

-Typically the format of the assertion obtained about the End-User in the OpenID Connect protocol, known as the `id_token` or user assertion, is said to be bearer in nature, meaning it features no authenticatable binding to the Client that requested it.
-Because of this limitation, OpenID Connect is constrained to an architecture where relying parties must be in direct contact with the issuers/authorities of obtained user assertions in order to trust their presentations.

-This specification defines how the OpenID Connect protocol can be extended so that a Client can obtain an assertion about the End-User which is bound to the Client in an authenticatable manner based on public/private key cryptography.
-This feature then enables the Client to onward present the obtained assertion to other relying parties whilst authenticating the established binding to the assertion.
+In typical deployments of OpenID Connect today to be able to exercise the identity an End-User has with an OpenID Provider with a relying party, the relying party must be in direct contact with the provider.
+This constraint causes issues such as the [NASCAR problem](https://indieweb.org/NASCAR_problem) and [relying party tracking](https://github.com/WICG/WebID#the-rp-tracking-problem).

+This specification defines how an OpenID provider can be extended beyond being the provider of simple identity assertions into being the provider of credentials.

 {mainmatter}

 # Introduction {#Introduction}

-OpenID Connect 1.0 [OpenID Connect Core 1.0](https://openid.net/specs/openid-connect-core-1_0.html) is a simple identity layer on top of the OAuth 2.0 `@!RFC6749` protocol.
-It enables Clients to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.
+OpenID Connect 1.0 is a simple identity layer on top of the OAuth 2.0 protocol.
+It enables relying parties to verify the identity of the End-User based on the authentication performed by an Authorization Server, as well as to obtain basic profile information about the End-User.

+In typical deployments of OpenID Connect today to be able to exercise the identity an End-User has with an OpenID Provider with a relying party, the relying party must be in direct contact with the provider.
+This constraint causes issues such as the [NASCAR problem](https://indieweb.org/NASCAR_problem) and [relying party tracking](https://github.com/WICG/WebID#the-rp-tracking-problem).

 Typically the format of the assertion obtained about the End-User in the OpenID Connect protocol, known as the `id_token` or user assertion, is said to be bearer in nature, meaning it features no authenticatable binding to the Client that requested it.
-Because of this limitation, OpenID Connect is constrained to an architecture where relying parties must be in direct contact with the issuers/authorities of obtained user assertions in order to trust their presentations.
+Therefore using this user assertion as a credential is impractical in many instances from a security perspective.
+Instead what is required for a user assertion to be suitable as a credential, is for it to feature some form of binding to the Client that requested it.

-This specification defines how the OpenID Connect protocol can be extended so that a Client can obtain an assertion about the End-User which is bound to the Client in an authenticatable manner based on public/private key cryptography.
-This feature then enables the Client to onward present the obtained assertion to other relying parties whilst authenticating the established binding to the assertion.
+This specification defines how the OpenID Connect protocol can be extended so that a supporting Client can obtain a credential on-behalf of an End-User.
+Where a credential is defined as an assertion about the End-User which is bound to the Client in an authenticatable manner based on public/private key cryptography.
+This feature then enables the Client to onward present the credential to other relying parties whilst authenticating the established binding to the assertion.

 ## Requirements Notation and Conventions